saantiaguilera/gradle-api-easy_publish/README.md

 #### Local configuration

-For every module you should provide a `PublishConfigurations` where we get the configurations for the publishing.
+For every module in their `build.gradle` you can provide a `publishConfigurations`.
 The extension should look like this:

 ```gradle
 publishConfigurations {